 This information will help you understand what patient-controlled analgesia (PCA) is and how to use your PCA pump.

 PCA helps you control your pain by letting you give yourself pain medication.
-It uses a computerized pump to send pain medication into your vein (intravenous, or IV PCA) or into your epidural space, which is in your spine (see Figure 1).
-Whether you have an IV PCA or an epidural PCA depends on what you and your doctor decide is right for you.
+It uses a computerized pump to send pain medication into your vein (called an IV PCA) or into your epidural space (epidural PCA), which is near your spine (see Figure 1).
+Whether you have an IV PCA or an epidural PCA depends on what you and your care team decide is right for you.